hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 need is low.

 With CCL, both kids of multi-sig signatures are trivial.
-By using an `IF-ELSE-THEN` opcode trio it is easy to append digital signatures to form a multi-sig signature.
+By using an `IF-ELSE-FI` opcode trio it is easy to append digital signatures to form a multi-sig signature.
 For instance, let's start with a basic digital signature that looks like the following:

 ```
-<sig hex> HEX DECODE <pub key hex> HEX DECODE <nonce hex> HEX DECODE ED25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH =
+<sig hex> Hex DECODE <pub key hex> Hex DECODE <nonce hex> Hex DECODE Ed25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH =
 ```

 Let's say another signer wants to add a parallel signature to the one above.
-They would calculate their own signature and append it using `IF-ELSE-THEN` to create a CCL script that validates both signatures over the data:
+They would calculate their own signature and append it using `IF-ELSE-FI` to create a CCL script that validates both signatures over the data:

 ```
-<first sig hex> HEX DECODE <first pub key hex> HEX DECODE <first nonce hex> HEX DECODE ED25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH = IF <second sig hex> HEX DECODE <second pub key hex> HEX DECODE <second nonce hex> HEX DECODE ED25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH = ELSE FALSE THEN
+<first sig hex> Hex DECODE <first pub key hex> Hex DECODE <first nonce hex> Hex DECODE ED25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH = IF <second sig hex> Hex DECODE <second pub key hex> Hex DECODE <second nonce hex> Hex DECODE Ed25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH = ELSE FALSE FI
 ```

 This is a parallel multi-sig.
-The first part is a normal CCL digital signature valudidation.
-After the `=` opcode, the stack will either have a TRUE on top if the signature is valid or a FALSE on top if it is not.
-The IF opcode pops the top and if it is TRUE, the script between IF and ELSE is executed, otherwise the script between ELSE and THEN is executed.
-Between the IF and ELSE is a second digital signature validation script that will leave TRUE on top if it is valid.
-So if both signatures are valid, the script will end with TRUE on top of the stack.
-If the first signature is invalid, then the code between ELSE and THEN will get executed.
-That script just pushes FALSE onto the stack to indicate that the signature checks failed.
+The first part is a normal CCL digital signature validation.
+After the `=` opcode, the stack will either have a `TRUE` on top if the signature is valid or a `FALSE` on top if it is not.
+The `IF` opcode pops the top and if it is `TRUE`, the script between `IF` and `ELSE` is executed, otherwise the script between `ELSE` and `FI` is executed.
+Between the `IF` and `ELSE` is a second digital signature validation script that will leave `TRUE` on top if it is valid.
+So if both signatures are valid, the script will end with `TRUE` on top of the stack.
+If the first signature is invalid, then the code between `ELSE` and `FI` will get executed.
+That script just pushes `FALSE` onto the stack to indicate that the signature checks failed.
 Any number of parallel signatures can be appended to the digital signature independently.
 This allows for asynchronous multi-sig operations where one person signs some data and then forwards the data and their signature to the next person who then appends their signature and so on until all signatures are created and appended.

 For serial multi-sig, the subsequent signature must include not only the data but the previous signatures.
 To accomplish this, the CCL script of the endosring signature must be set up with reads of the data and reads of the previous signature data before calculating the hash to compare.

-Any number of digital signatures can be generated and appeneded to the existing signature using the IF-ELSE-THEN pattern.
+Any number of digital signatures can be generated and appended to the existing signature using the `IF-ELSE-FI` pattern.
 It is also possible to mix both parallel and serial digital signatures in any arbitrary arrangement.
 Let's say a commit comes in that is signed off by two authors that collaborated.
 That commit has two parallel signatures, one from each author.
 Then the maintainer